IDEA Annual Conference 2018

 Moderator: Dil Wickremasinghe, Journalist and Activist

-Dil Wickremasinghe is a social justice and mental health broadcaster and journalist with Newstalk 106-108 and presents her weekly award winning programme “Global Village” every Saturday 7-9 pm.
-In addition Dil is also a regular contributor on RTE, TV3 and print media.
-She is also an activist and campaigns for equal rights and has served voluntarily on the boards of numerous NGOs.
-She is a passionate Mental Health Ambassador for One in Four, Suicide or Survive and See Change and shares her story of recovery to break down stigma around mental health.
-Dil is a social entrepreneur and set up Diversity & Equality Works in 2006 and since then they have provided equality training in the Irish workplace.
+Dil Wickremasinghe is a Social Justice and Mental Health journalist and activist.
+She is also a regular contributor on RTE, TV3 and print media and hosted the award winning programme “Global Village” with Newstalk for a decade.
+Her Sparking Change Podcast shines a light on the latest social justice and mental health stories and hopes to spark positive social change one conversation at a time.
+Dil is a passionate Mental Health Ambassador for One in Four, Suicide or Survive and See Change and shares her story of recovery to break down stigma around mental health.
 In 2011 Dil co-founded the mental health support service Insight Matters with her partner Anne Marie Toole.
-Dil is an occasional stand-up comedian and in 2012 she made her debut in Irish theatre in See Change production of Box of Frogs with Mary McEvoy and John Moynes.
-This year she was honoured with the Frederick Douglas Award as part of the Lord Mayor’s Awards for her outstanding contribution to Dublin civic life.
+In 2014, she was honoured with the Frederick Douglas Award as part of the Lord Mayor’s Awards for her outstanding contribution to Dublin civic life.

 Introductory Speaker: Dr Su-Ming Khoo, Lecturer in Political Science and Sociology at NUI, Galway